mansueli/slabuddy/README.md

  - Install the [Supabase CLI](https://supabase.com/docs/guides/cli/getting-started#installing-the-supabase-cli)
  - Login to your Supabase instance in the CLI
  - Run the [initial.sql](https://raw.githubusercontent.com/mansueli/slabuddy/main/supabase/migrations/initial.sql) in the database.
- - Deploy the Supabase Edge Functions (Pick the one for your help platform or edit if your platform isn't supported yet)
+ - Deploy the Supabase Edge Functions with the option `--no-verify-jwt`

 ### Integrate Help Platform with Slack